ArieHein/terraform-train/azure/TF2/readme.md

 # TF2

-**Note:** If you try to run terraform in this folder, it will error out as terraform will try to run both *.tf files.
+**Note:** If you try to run Terraform in this folder, it will error out as Terraform will try to run both *.tf files.
 Rename one of the files or remove it to avoid errors

 ## Overview